FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_conf_multinode.md

 - CFTPROT is related to the CFTNET object through the NET parameter.
 - The SAP parameter is the listening port that is used on the RA side (using the CFTNET HOST parameter as the network interface).
-    This value automatically increments by one per node, where the range is .
+    This value automatically increments by one per node, where the range is &lt;number of nodes>-1.
 Therefore, be certain that you do not use the ports in this range for another protocol.

 **Example**